ningxie1991/ASE/README.md

 ### development/staging:

 GitHub Action is used to deploy each module from the repository's develop branch.
+Build and deployment scripts can be found in <a href="https://github.com/ningxie1991/AScout/tree/main/.github/workflows"> github workflows </a> (scripts starting with "Dev-").
 Latest build in the development/staging environment can be accessed at http://34.65.48.29

 ### produdction:

 GitHub Action is used to deploy each module from the repository's main branch with a release tag.
+Build and deployment scripts can be found in <a href="https://github.com/ningxie1991/AScout/tree/main/.github/workflows"> github workflows </a> (scripts starting with "Prod-").
 Latest release in the production environment can be accessed at http://ascout.org

 # How to Use Demo